awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

    `lrwxrwxrwx.
 1 root root 9 Apr 16 19:31 ip-[GATEWAY_IP]:3260-iscsi-iqn.1997-05.com.amazon:myvolume-lun-0 -> ../../sda`

-   We highly recommend that after you set up your initiator you customize your iSCSI settings as discussed in [Customizing Your Linux iSCSI Settings](#CustomizeLinuxiSCSISettings)\.
+   *For volume gateways only*: We highly recommend that after you set up your initiator, you customize your iSCSI settings as discussed in [Customizing Your Linux iSCSI Settings](#CustomizeLinuxiSCSISettings)\.

 ## Customizing iSCSI Settings<a name="recommendediSCSISettings"></a>